 Anthony Moore - Project Assistant (Small Business Assistance)

-Mayor Domenic J. Sarno has announced the first round of Prime The Pump grant awards.
-Press Release here.
+Mayor Domenic J. Sarno announced the first round of the Prime the Pump Program: Press Release here.

 Small Business Administration’s (SBA) Economic Injury Disaster Loan program Under the typical loan for this program repayment is deferred for twelve months.
 Interest accrues during this period.
 Further, SBA offers loans with long-term repayments to keep payments affordable, up to a maximum of 30 years.
 Loans of up to $25,000 require only a personal guarantee.
 View the webinar on the program here.
-The SBA is also rolling out a "Paycheck Protection" program to assist businesses on payroll expenses.
-The Springfield office of the SBA can be reached at 413-785-0484.
+The SBA has also rolled out the "Paycheck Protection" program to assist businesses on payroll expenses.
+The Springfield office of the SBA can be reached at 413-785-0484 with futher questions on status.

 MassHire Springfield Career Center can assist both unemployed residents as well as businesses seeking assistance in finding new employees.